Amborella: Genomic and evolutionary considerations

-Amborella is of great interest to plant systematists because molecular phylogenetic analyses consistently place it at or near the base of the flowering plant lineage.
+Amborella is of great interest to plant systematists because molecular phylogenetic analyses consistently place it as the sister group to all other angiosperms.
 That is, the Amborellaceae represent a line of flowering plants that diverged very early on (more than 130 million years ago) from all the other extant species of flowering plants, and, among extant flowering plants, is the sister group to the other flowering plants.
-Comparing characteristics of this basal angiosperm, other flowering plants and fossils may provide clues about how flowers first appeared—what Darwin called the "abominable mystery".
+Comparing characteristics of this species, other flowering plants, and fossils may provide clues about how flowers first appeared—what Darwin called the "abominable mystery".
 This position is consistent with a number of conservative characteristics of its physiology and morphology; for example, the wood of Amborella lacks the vessels characteristic of most flowering plants.
 The genes responsible for floral traits like scent and colors in other angiosperms, have yet to be found.
-Further, the female gametophyte of Amborella is even more reduced than normal female angiosperm gametophyte.
+Further, the female gametophyte of Amborella contains eight cells, one cell more than the seven-celled Polygonum-type female gametophyte found in the majority of angiosperms.

 Amborella, being an understory plant in the wild, is commonly in intimate contact with shade- and moisture-dependent organisms such as algae, lichens and mosses.
 In those circumstances, some horizontal gene transfer between Amborella and such associated species is not surprising in principle, but the scale of such transfer has caused considerable surprise.
 Sequencing the Amborella mitochondrial genome revealed that for every gene of its own origin, it contains about six versions from the genomes of an assortment of the plants and algae growing with or upon it.
 The evolutionary and physiological significance of this is not as yet clear, nor in particular is it clear whether the horizontal gene transfer has anything to do with the apparent stability and conservatism of the species.

-Ecology

-Amborella is typically dioecious, but has been known to change sex in cultivation.
-Amborella has a mixed pollination system, relying on both insect pollinators and wind.